 They are more expensive to construct than conventional techniques.
 However, in the long run, they offer savings in energy, maintenance which make them ultimately more economical.

 As highlighted at the beginning of this post, the goal is to construct a Forever home.
 This means that we construct a building that will offer the most benefit in the long run.
-Criteria to be considered include durability, cost, energy efficiency, resistance to fire and so on.
-ICF outperforms other conventional construction technique in relation to these criteria.
+Criteria to be considered include durability, cost, energy efficiency, resistance to fire, and so on.
+ICF outperforms other conventional construction techniques in relation to these criteria.
 This makes them the absolute choice in the construction of our forever home.

 As mentioned earlier, ICF structural designs are energy efficient, but the question remains, how efficient are they?
 Efficient enough to cut your energy expenses by 40%.
 The answer to this efficiency level lies in the presence of the foam wall that covers the concrete both on the inside and outside.
-The foam structure in air-tight this further improves their insulation when compared to other structures like wood which allows air penetration.
+The foam structure in air-tight further improves their insulation when compared to other structures like wood which allows air penetration.

 The thick layer of concrete gives the structure a high thermal mass which is responsible for its temperature holding characteristic.
 Coupled with the insulation foam, heat is contained in the concrete and makes the temperature even across the board.

-By constructing reinforcement to match the seismic activity in your area, ICF construction can withstand earthquakes, landslides, soil creep and other natural disasters.
+By constructing reinforcement to match the seismic activity in your area, ICF construction can withstand earthquakes, landslides, soil creep, and other natural disasters.

-As a rule of thumb, ICF construction cost more than wood buildings.
+As a rule of thumb, ICF construction costs more than wood buildings.
 This is due to the high cost of the materials themselves and the cost of additional labor required.
 It is important to note that the cost varies with time as the cost of material fluctuates.
 The actual cost depends on the requirement of the building you desire such as strength, size, and so on.

 The wall of the building is framed with ICF forms.
 Windows and doors are framed using “bucks” (This helps to box out the space required by the window to fit in).